 The next couple of months will see a number of changes to the traffic management and layout of roads along the A350 in Chippenham, below is the upcoming changes.

-Week Commencing 23rd April 2018: (Following completion of work above): Night time works on the A4 (West arm) of Chequers roundabout.
+Ongoing: Night time works on the A4 (East arm) of Chequers roundabout.
 This work will be undertaken under temporary traffic signals between the hours of 8pm and 6am.
+During the works the permenant traffic signals will be switched off and replaced with the temporary signals.
+It is anticipated that the signals will be in place for around 4 weeks.

 For further updates of traffic changes and updates please follow @WiltshireRoads on Twitter.